 Sufficient MEOSAR capability in terms of space and ground segment will be required to adequately characterise the system and confirm its benefits.
 During this phase all minimum MEOSAR performance parameters required for compatibility with Cospas-Sarsat, with the possible exception of global coverage, will be evaluated.
-Operational data should be provided to the Cospas-Sarsat network for analysis, however, data should not be transmitted to SAR services until the Council decides that the MEOSAR system has reached its initial operational capability (IOC).
-In light of the different characteristics of each MEOSAR constellation, a specific D&E plan may have to be developed for each.
-The plan should provide guidelines for conducting the demonstration and evaluation in a standard manner, collecting a set of results on an agreed basis, and establishing a process for translating the results into a set of recommendations.
+Operational data should be provided to the Cospas-Sarsat network for analysis, however, data should not be transmitted to SAR services until the Council decides that the MEOSAR system has reached its early operational capability (EOC).
+The demonstration and evaluation plan should provide guidelines for conducting the demonstration and evaluation in a standard manner, collecting a set of results on an agreed basis, and establishing a process for translating the results into a set of recommendations.